ServerReset/zmk-config/README.md

-Files For Best Board Ever For ZMK And the Nice Nano
+Files For Best Board Ever For ZMK And the Nice Nano v1 and v2

+**FIRMWARE IS under ACTIONS under ARTIFACTS**

 Bluetooth profiles are FN Q W E for 1 2 and 3 respectively